What colour is the chair?—The Untold Story of a Photograph

 The British Residency destroyed by Manipuris after the Anglo-Manipur War, 1891, Alkazi Collection of Photography

 Col. Maxwell had to be there.
 He had made sure to be there for the boy whose cousin he had taken as his wife.
 He had given him a crown, an education, and now, it seemed to me, he wanted the young man to be settled down with a wife.
 Yes, it seems likely to me that the photograph was taken by the British, probably at the British Residency, when, I like to think, he and Princess Sanatombi received the young man they had successfully groomed to be king together with his beautiful young queen.
 What a moment of triumph it must have been despite the humiliation and disquiet of his imminent departure.
-A moment of personal gratification for Col. Horatio St. John Maxwell.
+A moment of personal gratification for Col. Henry St. John Maxwell.

 So was it his chair?